-Chocolate-power your next workout with this decadent chocolate smoothie high in protein, fiber, potassium, anti-oxidants and more from avocado, zucchini, rolled oats, yogurt, and dark chocolate.
+A chocolate brownie batter smoothie high in protein, fiber, potassium, anti-oxidants and more from avocado, zucchini, rolled oats, yogurt, and dark chocolate.
 Vegan, dairy-free and delicious.

 Specifically, sports scientists say, this is because dark chocolate has a substance called "Epicatechin" that does all sorts of good things to the body: including supporting skin elasticity, lowering cholesterol, suppressing appetite.
 And the benefit that supports your workout is its ability to increase your blood flow, and boost your cardiac activity!